octaviotastico/OutRun_clone/README.md

 OutRun was a videogame back in the 80's for Sega console.
 I wanted to draw stuff with C, and I found the [SFML Library], and I had to try it.
-I was a lot of fun, and I hope you like the result!
+It was a lot of fun, and I hope you like the result!

 ### How to compile: